-Summer is approaching which means you are so close to completing your teacher training year and embarking on the adventure that is your first teaching post.
+The new academic year is fast approaching which means you are so close to embarking on the adventure that is your first teaching post.
 As a newly qualified teacher it is important to build an online community to not only receive advice but to share practices, ideas and thoughts.
 At a time where budgets are tight, resources can be quite limited, blogs are easy to access and cover a variety of subjects.
 Your NQT year may seem quite daunting but do not worry, we have hand selected some of the best NQT blogs to help you prepare ahead of September.

 Diary of an NQT